ghrezaei1399-code/cultural-id/WHITEPAPER-en.md

 | 3 | 10,000+ | Full handover to the community |

 ### 4-2.
 Control Transition Mechanism (After 10,000 Members)
 1. Temporary council formed (top 5 active users).
 2. Admin access transferred to the council.
 3. Permanent successor elected by community vote.
 4. Founder steps down from management role.
 5. All steps transparently recorded in GitHub.

 ---

+## 📌 Appendix: International Outreach Guide

+### Key Messages
+1. This is not an identification system; it's a voluntary cultural map.
+2. No personal identifying information is collected.
+3. No culture is superior to another.
+4. All activities are optional.
+5. The project has no owner and will ultimately be handed over to the community.

+---

 **This document is the reference version of the "Global Smart Cultural Identity Card" project.**
-**Version 2.1 - Date: 2026-08-21**
+**Version 2.2 - Date: 2026-09-15**
 **Initiator:** Gholamreza Rezaei
 **Status:** Ready for replication and development by independent cultural networks.